 You may be reading these words with a series of accompanying voices in your head, characterizing each sentence with an identity of its own as you would a person you were speaking to on the street.

 People who experience synesthesia are usually born with it or develop it very early in childhood.
 It’s for it to develop later.
 Research indicates that synesthesia can be .

 Each one of your five senses stimulate a different area of your brain.
 Looking at a bright neon yellow wall, for example, will light up the primary visual cortex, at the rear of your brain.
 If you have synesthesia, you may also feel like you can taste the color of the wall while you look at it.

 So not only will your primary visual cortex be stimulated by the color, your parietal lobe, which tells you what something tastes like, is stimulated, too.
 That’s why researchers believe that people who have synesthesia have a high level of interconnectedness between the parts of the brain that are tied to sensory stimulus.

 Some substances can cause you to temporarily experience synesthesia.
 The use of psychedelic drugs can heighten and connect your sensory experiences.
 Mescaline, psilocybin, and LSD have been studied for their ability to induce this phenomenon.
-But other stimulants, like cannabis, alcohol, and even caffeine, have also been shown to cause temporary synesthesia.
+But other stimulants, like cannabis, alcohol, and even caffeine, have to cause temporary synesthesia.

 There are multiple types of synesthesia, all with different symptoms.
 Grapheme-color synesthesia, where you connect letters and days of the week with colors, may be the most well-known.
 But there’s also sound-to-color synesthesia, number-form synesthesia, and many others.
 You may have only one type of synesthesia, or a combination of a few kinds.